 Brie Cheesemaking Kit from The Vegan Pantry

-Cashewbert – A brand new online vegan cheesemaking shop just opened in Germany, which ships to EU countries, Norway, Iceland and Switzerland.
-I had the pleasure of meeting the owner at a vegan cheese meetup in Berlin, and can vouch for the awesomeness of his cheeses.
+Cashewbert – A vegan cheesemaking shop based in Berlin, which ships to EU countries, Norway, Iceland and Switzerland.
+I had the pleasure of meeting the owner at a vegan cheese meetup a few years ago and have done one of his vegan cheesemaking classes.
+Can vouch for the awesomeness of his cheeses.
 This is the real deal.
 You can buy kits to make your own vegan camembert, blue cheese, almond curd cheese, using cashews or almonds with real mold cultures.
 As far as I know Cashewbert is the only place to buy smaller amounts of the mold cultures, you get enough for 40 cheeses for about €7, versus the only other shops where you have to buy enough for 1000 liters of “cheese” for €25ish.
 A Cashew Cheesemaker Starter Kit will set you back €38 and includes 2 cheese forms, 3 cultures, 2 cheese cloths, 1 cheese mat, camembert paper and a Cashewbert bag.
 You can also buy the cultures and supplies separately.
 So excited about this!

 Where to Start